miroshQa/nucleo.nvim/README.md

-# An experimental fuzzy finder powered by the Rust Nucleo crate, focused on maximum performance.
+# An experimental fuzzy finder powered by the Rust [Nucleo crate](https://crates.io/crates/nucleo) (implemented and used by helix editor), focused on maximum performance.

 ## WIP, DONT TRY TO USE IT, I WARNED YOU!